viam-modules/viam-mlmodelservice-triton/README.md

-# Viam Triton MLModel Service
+# Viam Triton ML Model Service

-A Viam provided MLModel service resource module backed by NVIDIA's [Triton Inference Server](https://developer.nvidia.com/triton-inference-server).
+A Viam provided ML Model service backed by NVIDIA's [Triton Inference Server](https://developer.nvidia.com/triton-inference-server).
-Configure this MLModel service as a modular resource on your robot with a [Jetson board](https://docs.viam.com/build/configure/components/board/jetson/) to deploy MLModels to your robot faster while consuming less computer power.
+Configure this ML Model service as a modular resource on your robot with a [Jetson board](https://docs.viam.com/build/configure/components/board/jetson/) to deploy TensorFlow or PyTorch ML models to your machine faster while consuming less computer power.

+> [!Note]
+>For more information, see the [ML Model service documentation](/ml/deploy/)

 ## Requirements